In search of our cosmic origins

-ALMA is the most powerful telescope for observing the cool Universe — molecular gas and dust as well as the relic radiation of the Big Bang.
+ALMA is the most powerful telescope for observing the cool Universe — molecular gas and dust.
 ALMA will study the building blocks of stars, planetary systems, galaxies and life itself.
 By providing scientists with detailed images of stars and planets being born in gas clouds near our Solar System, and detecting distant galaxies forming at the edge of the observable Universe, which we see as they were roughly ten billion years ago, it lets astronomers address some of the deepest questions of our cosmic origins.

 ALMA was inaugurated in 2013, but early scientific observations with a partial array began in 2011.
 See press release eso1137 for more information.